- How to get grounded

 The key to success is Earthing routinely.
 Now and then doesn’t get the job done.
 Certainly not for serious pain and illness.
 So easiest of all is to ground yourself indoors right where you sit or sleep, work or relax.
 You ground yourself while you do what you normally do.
 Let’s start there.

-Throughout years of research and experimentation, I developed and refined indoor Earthing systems for use in studies and to fill a growing demand by people who heard about the “feel better” effects of Earthing.
+Throughout years of research and experimentation that is still ongoing, I have developed and refined indoor Earthing systems for use in studies and to fill a growing demand by people who heard about the “feel better” effects of Earthing.
 I wanted the important evidence we were generating through research to translate into practical products that people could use while sleeping or sitting indoors.
 To date, thousands of individuals: men, women, children, and professional athletes alike, have incorporated grounding into their daily lives in this way.
 People quickly felt better.
 Word spread.
 People told me many times they loved the idea of having less pain or stress as the result of doing nothing, of literally getting a treatment while they sleep or sit.

-The products include patches to place on your skin, for instance, where you have pain; mats you can use in bed or at your computer; pillow covers for your bed; and bands you can place around your ankle, wrist or knees.
+The products include patches to place on your skin, for instance, where you have pain; mats you can use in bed or at your computer; pillow covers for your bed; and “wearable” bands you can place around your ankle, wrist or knees.

 As word of the benefits of Earthing has spread over the years, various knock-off products have appeared on the market.
 I cannot speak to their effectiveness or safety.
 I am sometimes asked about do-it-yourself grounding devices that are posted on the Internet.
 It is impossible to check them out for safety and effectiveness.
 The vast majority of people have neither the time nor interest to build such things.